puppetlabs/puppet-docs/source/puppet/4.5/reference/upgrade_major_server.markdown

 Use the [`puppetlabs/puppetdb`][puppetdb_module] module to manage your PuppetDB version.
 Also, note that the terminus package's name is now [`puppetdb-termini`][puppetdb-termini] instead of `puppetdb-terminus`.

-## You're Done Upgrading Puppet Server!
+## You're done upgrading Puppet Server!

 Once you've upgraded all of your Puppet Server nodes, you can start [upgrading your Puppet agents](./upgrade_major_agent.html).
 After you've upgraded all your nodes, follow the [post-install guide](./upgrade_major_post.html) to complete the upgrade.